back to top

 1. Install Frost-Proof Faucets

-Frost-proof faucets are designed to prevent freezing by keeping the water valve inside the house, away from freezing temperatures.
+Frost-proof faucets are design to prevent freezing by keeping the water valve inside the house, away from freezing temperatures.
 These faucets automatically shut off water inside the house, protecting the exposed pipe from freezing.
 They are a great long-term investment for homeowners in cold climates.

 2. Shut Off the Water Supply